DMT

 5-MeO-DMT life-changing experiences might have been debunked!
 Read More »

-Novel concept of Entheogenic Synergy Read More »
+What is the Novel concept Entheogenic Synergy?
+Read More »

 In the last five years, two words have spread like wildfire, “Toad Medicine” (5-MeO-DMT) is in the mouths of celebrities, herpetologists, psychonauts, and curious people.
 This curiosity narrowed Incilius Alvarius to endangerment due to poaching and increased movement on the Sonoran roads.
 Fortunately, researchers at Mount Sinai Hospital and Columbia University greeted us with another synthetic alternative to stop harming the toads 4-F,5-MeO-PyrT.